microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaScopedRoleMembership.md

 ## Description

 The `Add-EntraBetaScopedRoleMembership` cmdlet adds a scoped role membership to an administrative unit.
 Specify `ObjectId` parameter to add a scoped role membership.

+For delegated scenarios, the calling user needs at least the Privileged Role Administrator Microsoft Entra role.

 ## Examples